Free Laptops for Students: Overblown Myth or a Real Deal?

-For instance, computer reuse and recycling organizations such as Free Geek and Computers for Classrooms supply volunteers with free laptops after they have put in a certain number of hours.
+For instance, computer reuse and recycling organizations such as Computers for Classrooms supply volunteers with free laptops after they have put in a certain number of hours.
 The machines are refurbished models, but they do include some software and a limited warranty.
 Be sure to research your school's technical specifications to see if the laptops will work for what you need to do.
 (Learn more about how to choose a laptop for college.)

 Here are a few other companies or organizations that offer discounted laptops to college students:

 This non-profit organization is dedicated to providing students with access to low-cost computers.
-Full- and part-time college and trade school students or their parents are eligible to buy heavily discounted refurbished laptops made by Dell, Lenovo, HP, Toshiba, or Apple.
+Full- and part-time college and trade school students or their parents are eligible to buy heavily discounted refurbished laptops made by Dell, Lenovo, HP, Microsoft, or Apple.
 All machines come with free four-year warranties.
 Each student or parent may purchase no more than two laptops per year.

 Students (as well as parents of students) who have been accepted into or are currently attending a U.S. institution of higher education can purchase various models of MacBook laptops and iPads at discounted prices.
 The discount is limited to one laptop per academic year.